Spin Master: History

-Under Harary's leadership, Spin Master Entertainment launched with Bakugan Battle Brawlers the animated action adventure television series under the direction of Mitsuo Hashimoto.
+In 2010, Spin Master began developing the Paw Patrol franchise, creating a toy brand and a TV show simultaneously.
 To date, Spin Master Entertainment has developed six television series with over 400 cumulative episodes.
+The company partnered with Mondo Media to launch the SpindoTV YouTube channel in 2015.
+It featured animated and live-action series, both standalone and tied to Spin Master toylines.
 In 2019, Abby Hatcher, an animated preschool series debuted on Nickelodeon on January 1, 2019, in the U.S. The show centers on Abby and her new friends the Fuzzlies, who are amazing and quirky creatures that live in her family's hotel.
 Together with her best Fuzzly friend Bozzly, Abby goes on wild adventures to fix Fuzzly mishaps and help them in any way she can.
 In 2020, Spin Master launched its first direct to Netflix series, Mighty Express.
 The show follows a team of trains and their kid best-buddies as they keep things moving and get the delivery through no matter what the trouble -one thrilling adventure after another.

 In August 2013, Spin Master acquired the Erector Set by Meccano construction set line.
 In June 2015, Spin Master entered into an agreement to acquire Cardinal Industries, a 60-year-old game and puzzles company.
 The purchase made Spin Master the second largest games company in the United States.
 A month after announcing it was buying Cardinal, Spin Master made its initial public offering on the Toronto Stock Exchange.

 In January 2016 Spin Master purchased the library of board games owned by Editrice Giochi SRL, one of the oldest privately held toy game companies in Italy.
 In February 2016, Spin Master bought the Etch A Sketch and Doodle Sketch brands from The Ohio Art Company for an undisclosed price.
 In April 2016, Spin Master purchased digital toy makers Toca Boca and Sago Mini from the Bonnier Group of Sweden.
 In August 2016 Spin Master diversified into the water and outdoor sports category through the acquisition of Swimways corporation.

 In 2017, Spin Master acquired Marbles, a firm known for creating games, gifts and gadgets and the maker of Otrio; Aerobie, a leading producer of outdoor flying disks and sports toys; and Perplexus, a 3D ball-in-a-maze Spin Master had been distributing since 2013.